Adityaakr/OneTrueId/README.md

 For more information and additional resources, check out our YouTube channel and join our Discord community for support and discussions.

-We welcome contributions to identiFi!
+We welcome contributions to OneTrueId!
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them.
 4. Push your changes to your fork.
 5. Submit a pull request to the main repository.

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
 # eth-id